 I settled for whipping her, reminding her of her place, but the crew took that from me as well.
 They rallied around her.
 Couldn’t let me ruin their good luck charm.
 She’d won them all to her side long ago, and I only now see it.

 Jami wants me to calm down, let it go.
 But Jami cannot understand the embarrassment I’ve suffered.
 Roanna belongs to the pirate queen, and I know now that the pirate queen is usurping me.
-I have done nothing but try to please her, but it seems men only cross Queen Rochesa once in their lives.
+I have done nothing but try to please her, but it seems men only cross Queen Tauria once in their lives.
 I’d lost my chance.
-Rochesa wanted that all along, to see me suffer, die slowly.
+Tauria wanted that all along, to see me suffer, die slowly.

 I will prevail, as I have before.

 Playing Roanna’s game has turned out to be easier than I thought.
 I let her stand beside me at the helm.
 I listen to her council as I see fit.
-I let her think she and Rochesa have won me.
+I let her think she and Tauria have won me.